PratikG-01/Exercise-Tracker/README.md

 # Exercise Tracker Microservice

-## Overview
-This is a Node.js and Express-based microservice that allows users to create exercise logs.
+A Node.js and Express-based microservice that allows users to create exercise logs.
 Users can create accounts, log their workouts with a description, duration, and optional date, and retrieve a history of their activities with filtering options.